icmccorm/against-the-void/README.md

     |- community_survey     // survey responses
     |- screening_survey     // survey responses
     |- irr                  // codes and coding decisions
-- scripts                   // R and Python scripts used to calculate IRR and to compile survey data
+- scripts                   // R and Python scripts that compile survey data
+- appendix.pdf
 ```

-The appendix of our paper is provided in [appendix.pdf](https://github.com/icmccorm/against-the-void/blob/main/appendix.pdf).
-It contains three sections.
-The first section includes the questions on our screening survey and our interview protocol.
-The second section contains the results from conducting 7 rounds of IRR, including intermediate codebooks used for each round.
-We used IRR as a mechanism for refining our codebook.
-The third section contains the full text of our community survey and response counts for each question.
-Recruitment materials are provided in [recruitment.pdf](https://github.com/icmccorm/against-the-void/blob/main/recruitment.pdf).
-This contains all emails and social media posts used throughout each stage of the investigation.
+The Appendix is provided as [appendix.pdf](https://github.com/icmccorm/against-the-void/blob/main/appendix.pdf).
+It contains a complete copy of each survey, the interview protocol, consent scripts, and the materials we used for calculating interrater reliability when refining our codebook.

 ## Building
 Executing `make build` will compile our raw data into the tables and figures present in our paper and its appendix.
 This script requires R version 4.3.1 and Python 3.
 Alternatively, if you are running Docker on an x86 system, you can create an image with a build of our project by executing `docker build .` from the root directory.
 This image includes all necessary dependencies and builds the project automatically as its final step.